 In addition to these benefits, there are countless ways that practicing good will and compassion can lead to more fulfillment in your dating and relationship life...which I can go into another time.
 In the meantime, the takeaway for today is that the active practice of cultivating compassion actually strengthens our ability to give and receive compassion, opens our heart and soul to other warm fuzzy feelings, gives our nervous system a rest, and boosts our immune system.
 When we are feeling good and less threatened, we are more open-minded, open-hearted, and more likely to show up as the best version of ourselves.
 This leads to, as Kristin Neff puts it, "greater emotional resilience, more accurate self-concepts, more caring relationship behavior, as well as less narcissism and reactive anger.”
 Whether single, dating, or married, couldn't we all use more of the above?

-Feel free to comment below or just come Metta Date + Mingle with us one Monday at Anchor Meditation on Union Street in San Francisco.
+Feel free to comment below or just come Metta Date + Mingle with us one Monday in San Francisco.
 Class begins at 6:30, and people are invited to mingle and drink tea afterwards.

 Lauren Korshak is a San Francisco-based Marriage and Family Therapist, Meditation Teacher, Dating & Relationship Coach, and former matchmaker.
 She has a BA in Psychology from University of Southern California (USC) and an MA in Somatic Psychology from California Institute of Integral Studies (CIIS.)
 In her free time, Lauren can be found dancing, meditating, adventuring outdoors, making music, and spending QT with loved ones.